cdjohnnatha/rabbitmq-client-wrapper/README.md

  **Rabbitmq Client Wrapper**
- Is created in base of [amqpjs] (https://www.npmjs.com/package/amqpjs) which is an architectural pattern for message validation, transformation, and routing.
+ The tool you can send/consume messages throw [RabbitMQ](https://www.rabbitmq.com/tutorials/tutorial-one-javascript.html).
+That is created in base of [amqpjs](https://www.npmjs.com/package/amqpjs) which is an architectural pattern for message validation, transformation, and routing.
 It mediates communication among applications, minimizing the mutual awareness that micro-services should have of each other in order to be able to exchange messages.

 ---